troclaux/notes/golang.md

 p := new(Person)
 ```

-- `make(type, size)`: function that can be used to create slices, maps and channels
+- `make(type, length, capacity)`: function creates slices, maps and channels
   - type of data structure to create
-  - size of data structure to create (can be length or capacity)
+  - length: initial length of slice
+  - capacity: number of items that the slice can hold without needing to be resized
+    - capacity's default value is the length

+> [!WARNING]
+> `slice = append(slice, 1, 2, 3, 4)`: add items to end of slice
+> `append()` changes the underlying array of its parameter AND returns a new slice
+> ALWAYS ASSIGN THE RESULT OF APPEND() BACK TO THE SLICE TO ENSURE THE CHANGES ARE APPLIED CORRECTLY
+> `append()` only works for slices
+> don't do this: `someSlice = append(otherSlice, element)`
+> you can accidentally declare multiple slices that share the same underlying array
+> if this happens, when you change one slice, you can change other slices without knowing

 > [!NOTE]
 > go doesn't have built-in stacks and queues, but they can be implemented using slices